ronin-dojo/BurpSuitePro-2022.8.5-Cracked/README.md

 - 5. Copy license response from keygen.jar and paste in BurpSuite_Pro, and next and Done

 **6. Open BurpSuit-Launcher.bat with Notepad.**
--- Edit burpsuit launcher cmmd as per your file path as shown in 4.2
+- Edit burpsuit launcher cmmd as per your file path as shown in 4.2

-**6.1 For Executing Burp in Windows, Double Click on BurpSuit-Launcher.bat file.**
+**6.1 For Launching Burp in Windows, Double Click on BurpSuit-Launcher.bat file.**

 Iinstallation Guide